*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Women’s rights, too, divided abolitionists.
 Many abolitionists who believed full-heartedly in moral suasion nonetheless felt compelled to leave the American Anti-Slavery Society because, in part, it elevated women to leadership positions and endorsed women’s suffrage.
 This question came to a head when, in 1840, Abby Kelly was elected to the business committee of the society.
 The elevation of women to full leadership roles was too much for some conservative members who saw this as evidence that the society had lost sight of its most important goal.
 Under the leadership of Arthur Tappan, they left to form the American and Foreign Anti-Slavery Society.
 These disputes became so bitter and acrimonious that former friends cut social ties and traded public insults.

 Another significant shift stemmed from the disappointments of the 1830s.
 Abolitionists in the 1840s increasingly moved from agendas based on reform to agendas based on resistance.
 Moral suasionists continued to appeal to hearts and minds, and political abolitionists launched sustained campaigns to bring abolitionist agendas to the ballot box.
-Meanwhile the entrenched and violent opposition of both slaveholders and the northern public encouraged abolitionists to find other avenues of fighting the slave power.
-Increasingly, for example, abolitionists aided runaway slaves established international antislavery networks to pressure the United States to abolish slavery.
+Meanwhile the entrenched and violent opposition of both enslavers and the northern public encouraged abolitionists to find other avenues of fighting the slave power.
+Increasingly, for example, abolitionists aided runaway enslaved people established international antislavery networks to pressure the United States to abolish slavery.
 Frederick Douglass represented the intersection of these two trends.
 After escaping from slavery, Douglass came to the fore of the abolitionist movement as a naturally gifted orator and a powerful narrator of his experiences in slavery.
 His first autobiography, published in 1845, was so widely read that it was reprinted in nine editions and translated into several languages.31 Douglass traveled to Great Britain in 1845 and met with famous British abolitionists like Thomas Clarkson, drumming up moral and financial support from British and Irish antislavery societies.
-He was neither the first nor the last runaway slave to make this voyage, but his great success abroad contributed significantly to rousing morale among weary abolitionists at home.
+His great success abroad contributed significantly to rousing morale among weary abolitionists at home.